-The class website is hosted on piazza, from which you have obtained this syllabus.
+The class website is hosted on Piazza, from which you likely have obtained this syllabus.
 In addition to posting notes, homework and exam solutions, and so on, piazza is also an extrememly useful resource for asking questions outside of class and/or office hours.
-This system has been quite effective and popular since I started to use it a few years ago, and you are encouraged to answer the questions of your classmates if you are able.
-The as-yet-unnamed TAs and I will also answer questions in a time frame ranging from "right away" to a few days, but all of you are encouraged to help each other and post answers if you think that they are correct.
-Both the TA and I will monitor the goings on, and will intercede with corrections when and if warranted.
+This system has been quite effective and popular since I started to use it about ten years ago, and you are encouraged to answer the questions of your classmates if you are able.
+The TAs and I will also answer questions in a time frame ranging from "right away" to a few days, but all of you are encouraged to help each other and post answers if you think that they are correct.
+Both the TAs and I will monitor the goings on, and will intercede with corrections when and if warranted.